scaleoutsean/solidfire-windows/README.md

 ## Hyper-V and Storage Administration

-- Highly recommended: come up with naming rules (including for clones and remote copies, if aplicable) for SolidFire Windows and CSV Volumes and (SolidFire) Snapshots
+- Highly recommended: come up with naming rules (including for clones and remote copies, if applicable) for SolidFire Windows and CSV Volumes and (SolidFire) Snapshots

 ### Security